 News and Events

-It’s time to get ready for early applications; meanwhile information from last year’s application cycle is still trickling out.
+It’s time to get ready for early applications; meanwhile information from last year’s application cycle is still trickling out–by which I mean yield, the total number of those admitted who actually showed up to the college that admitted them.
+For more definitions of terms, see below.

 If you are just starting out, you might want to scan the terminology on the basic kinds of early and regular season applications here: Application Terms